How to budget on a low income: A simple 7-step plan

 If apps feel overwhelming, start simple with a notebook.
 Personally, I love using Google Sheets.
 It’s simple, visual, and doesn’t cost a thing.

-2. How to Budget on a Low Income: Step-by-Step with Examples
+2. How to budget on a low income: Step-by-step with examples

+I know how stressful it can be to feel like there’s never enough.
 But budgeting on a low income isn’t about depriving yourself, it’s about giving your money a clear purpose.

 How to Budget on a Low Income: Step-by-Step with Examples